Japanese Koi Tattoos

 They are part of Japanese mythology and are symbols of strength, perseverance, and courage.
 These fish are very long-lived under the right conditions, and this is what has contributed to these interpretations and associations.
 In myth, the very strong koi will be able to swim upstream and leap waterfalls, being rewarded at the end of their journey by being turned into a dragon.

 From Sketch to Finished TattooClick thumbnail to view full-size

 The tattoo you see here is on the leg of my friend Crystal.
 She'd had a few smaller tattoos before, but when it came time for something large, she picked a koi.
 I think the symbolism of perseverance fits well with how she's overcome many challenges in her life.

 The tattoo was designed and tattooed by Bill Liberty.
 His shop, Liberty Tattoo, is located in Sacramento, CA, where Crystal lives.
-She's a big lady and she decided to put this tattoo on her thigh, so it's pretty large.
+She's a big lady, and she decided to put this tattoo on her thigh, so it's pretty large.
 It starts just above her left knee and runs up to the top of her thigh.
 The entire tattoo took several sessions.
 Large, complex tattoos are most often done in stages, with the colors being added from darkest to brightest.
-The black outline and shading was done first.
+The black outline and shading were done first.
 Then, all of the blue water coloring and shading was done.
 And finally, the brightly colored fish and flower were finished.